Strong Determinism: Consequences of Strong Determinism

 \begin{description} \item[LAWS] I have no influence over the laws at time $t$: there are no alternative decisions $d_1$ and $d_2$ possible for me at $t$ such that $d_1 \counterfactual L_1$ and $d_2 \counterfactual L_2$, where $L_1$ and $L_2$ are incompatible laws. \end{description} Together with the premise of determinism and a principle that connects influence to free will, they are supposed to entail that I have no free will.
 As a compatibilist about free will and determinism, Loewer responds by rejecting PAST but retaining LAWS: I have (only microscopic) influence over the past of the universe but I do not have influence over the laws.
 It is a principled response motivated by a substantive philosophy of science (the ``Mentaculus vision'').
 In the context of the reply, Loewer interprets the laws as fundamental laws and the states of affairs as the (nomologically possible) microstates of the universe.

 There are many aspects of Loewer's response but I want to focus on its relevance to the theme of this paper: Loewer's compatibilism, though promising in the case of determinism, is in tension with strong determinism.
 One of Loewer's insights is based on the fact that, in the Mentaculus theory, there are distinct nomologically possible microstates compatible with the same macrostate at any time.
 According to Loewer, I have influence over the past state at $t$ such that, if I had done otherwise than what I actually do, the microstate of the world at time prior to $t$ would have been another microstate.\footnote{Loewer's reasoning seems to assume determinism and the condition that counterfactuals are evaluated with respect to worlds where determinism is true.} Loewer provides reasons for endorsing the other counterfactual that if I had done otherwise, the laws would not have been different.
 For example, even if $s_1$ and $s_2$ were incompatible microstates that counterfactually depend on my decision, they would be compatible with the same (Mentaculus) laws.
 However, if the Mentaculus theory is false and strong determinism is true, there will be exactly one nomologically possible microstate of the universe at any time.
 In that case, the fundamental laws are compatible with exactly one past state at any time prior to $t$.
-If I now had influence over the past state, I would now have influence over the laws.\footnote{Here is another way to see the tension.
-Given the epistemic possibility of strong determinism, reasonable assumptions about counterfactuals, and either option for the metaphysics of laws (\S2), we can show that, possibly (for all we know it could be the case that), if PAST is false, then so is LAWS.
+If I now had influence over the past state, I would now have influence over the laws.

-Informal Proof: Suppose the laws under consideration are strongly deterministic.
-For simplicity, we restrict our attention to worlds where strong determinism is true.
-Suppose PAST is false.
-There are two alternative decisions $d_1$ and $d_2$ possible for me at $t$ such that $d_1 \counterfactual s_1$ and $d_2\counterfactual s_2$, where $s_1$ and $s_2$ are incompatible microstates of the universe at a time prior to $t$.
-By assumptions, $s_1 \leftrightarrow L_1$ and $s_2 \leftrightarrow L_2$, where $\rightarrow$ denotes the strict conditional (suitably restricted) and $L_1$ and $L_2$ are incompatible strongly deterministic laws.
-Let us assume that $(A\counterfactual B) \wedge (B\rightarrow C) \models A\counterfactual C$.
-(Here we only need to assume this principle is correct in non-counterpossibile contexts.
-In full generality, it might (given other plausible principles) make all counterpossibles vacuously true.
-I thank Sam Elgin for pointing this out.
-I also thank Daniel Rubio for helpful discussions about the logic of counterfactuals.)
-So, there are two alternative decisions $d_1$ and $d_2$ possible for me at $t$ such that $d_1 \counterfactual L_1$ and $d_2 \counterfactual L_2$, where $L_1$ and $L_2$ are incompatible laws.
-Hence, LAWS is false. $\blacksquare$}